glynk0613/dropzone-vue/README.md

 Be sure to change the environment variables (DATABASE_URL, API_URL) in docker-compose.yml according to your setup.
 Default should work if running on localhost.

-### Warnings

-Warning: If you run 'npm install' locally in the server or client folders, you'll need to delete 'node_modules' before running again with the docker setup.
-The binaries need to be install in the container's OS to work.